Azure-Samples/LUIS-DevOps-Template/docs/2-feature-branches-and-running-pipelines.md

 ## Running the CI/CD pipeline

 If you click on the **Actions** tab immediately after you merge your pull request, you will see that the full CI/CD pipeline has already been triggered and is executing by the push to master.
-This pipeline is the same as the one that executed for the pull request but has some important differences in operation:
+The first job of this pipeline is similar to the one that executed for the pull request, but it has some important differences in operation:

 * It builds a new LUIS app version from the source that has been merged.
 It uses the LUIS app that is dedicated to the master branch, the name of which is set in the environment variables at the top of the **.github/workflows/luis_ci.yaml** file.
 The app is created if it does not already exist, such as on first run of the pipeline.
-* It runs the job **Build and Test LUIS model** which builds the new LUIS master app version and runs unit tests against it.
+* It runs the job **LUIS Build and Test** which builds the new LUIS master app version and runs unit tests against it and if the tests pass it creates a GitHub release for the new version.
-* If the tests pass, it runs the **Create LUIS Release** job .
-This job creates a GitHub release for the new version.
+* If the *LUIS Build and Test* job completes successfully, it runs the **LUIS CD** job .
+This job publishes the app version to the [Production endpoint](https://docs.microsoft.com/azure/cognitive-services/luis/luis-how-to-publish-app).
 It is a simple example of a CD (Continuous Delivery) pipeline.
 * It also runs the **LUIS F-measure testing** job which runs LUIS verification tests (equivalent to using the batch testing capability in the LUIS portal).
 This job runs concurrently with the **Create LUIS Release** job.
 * If the pipeline fails, the repository contributors and the author of the pull request are notified by email and must determine the failing tests and resolve the code failures that caused the pipeline failure.